Avoid Home Sale Scam: Common Tricks and How to Outsmart Them

 Work with Trusted Professionals

-Partner with licensed real estate agents, attorneys, and escrow companies with established local reputations.
-Verify their licenses through state regulatory websites and check reviews from multiple sources.
+Work with licensed real estate professionals, lawyers, and escrow firms that have solid local reputations.
+Confirm their licenses via state regulatory sites and examine feedback from various sources.

 Professional associations like the National Association of Realtors or state bar associations can help you locate qualified professionals.
 Don’t hesitate to ask for references from recent clients.